lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_the_work.md

 meditation of striving yet never arriving.
 It is not a destination to be conquered but a journey to be cherished.
 Each step, each moment of struggle and triumph, is a brushstroke on the canvas of a life well-lived.
-It is ultimately the great act of falling in love—with the craft, with the process, with the mystery, and with the person we become along the way.
+It is ultimately a great act of falling in love—with our craft, with the process, with the mystery, and with the person we become along the way.

 [<img src="../../../../images/mandalas/mandala-mastery.jpg" width="512"/>](../../../../images/mandalas/mandala-mastery.jpg)